-- 1. Follow the procedure in before working inside your computer.

-- 2. Remove the side cover.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the side cover.

-- 3. Remove the front bezel.

-4. Remove the fan assembly.
+- 3. Remove the front bezel. - 4.
+Remove the heat-sink and fan assembly.

-The following images indicate the location of the optional I/O Modules and provides a visual representation of the removal procedure.
+The following images indicate the location of the optional PS2 module and provides a visual representation of the removal procedure.

-- 1. Remove the two (M2X3) screws that secure the optional I/O module to the computer chassis. - 2.
-Disconnect the I/O-module cable from the connector on the system board. - 3.
-Remove the I/O module from the computer.
+1. Lift the pull tab and open the expansion-card door.

+- 2. Disconnect the PS2 module cable from the connector on the system board. - 3.
+Remove the PS2 module from the computer.